How to promote your open-source project

 The first two are the most important.
 They make people quickly understand what your project is about and how it looks like so that they are more likely to continue reading the rest of the README.
 Here’s an example from my project:

 For the rest of the README, it might be difficult to write a good one from scratch.
 Don’t worry!
 You can look at other popular projects in the same domain to get inspiration.
+Learning from other’s success is a good way to improve your project.

 2. Contribution guide